Johnson & Johnson Cats!

 “Why an Ethicon Cat-A-Log?
 This is an unblushing ‘me too’ booklet.
 The current epidemic of picture books prompted us to get into the act with one of our own, relating to fields of mutual interest – nurses, doctors and their patients.
 As to cats, we owe the name, at least, a salute….We hope that both ailurophiles and ailurophobes will enjoy this CAT-A-Log.”
 [Ethicon Cat-A-Log, Ethicon Suture Laboratories, Inc., 1950.
 From our archives.]

 The cat aficionados at Ethicon Suture Laboratories went on to explain that the cute cat photos were a tribute to a type of suture, catgut, that was instituted by Sir Joseph Lister and that actually had nothing to do with cats.
 It was a very old type of absorbable suture made from collagen.
 (The name comes from an old Italian word, kitgut, which was most likely derived from the word kitara, the name of an old stringed musical instrument from which we get the modern word “guitar.”)
-So without further ado, here’s a feline-up of cat pictures from the Cat-A-Log.
-The captions reflect the concerns – and sense of humor! – of nurses in 1950.
+The captions in the ETHICON Cat-a-Log reflected the concerns – and sense of humor! – of nurses in 1950.

 The 1950 Cat-A-Log was not the last time a cat picture appeared in a Johnson & Johnson publication.
 The Ethicon Cat-A-Logs and cat calendars continued until at least the 1970s and, in 1974, cats climbed to the pinnacle of Johnson & Johnson publications: the company’s Annual Report.
 The Johnson & Johnson 1974 Annual Report featured a cat photo in a story about Pitman Moore, an operating company in that era that made products for animal health.